Browse Article by Topicsnot spam gmail jotform noreply email mark spam

 - How to Let Users Update Their Form Submissions at a Later Date

 - How to Find and Change the Email Address Used for Notification Email?

 - Add a 'Contact Us' form in a BigCommerce page

 - Add a form to a Jimdo page

 Related Forum Questions

-- zipcode conditions fails
+- bulk conditions

 How to prevent emails landing in spam folder in your Gmail accountLast Update: January 31, 2017

 Emails that land to your spam folder are unpredictable.
 Sometimes they do get in there, sometimes they don't.
 But one of the simple tricks to prevent emails from landing to your spam folder is to ensure that you have the email address in your contacts.
 But what if that doesn't work?
 Especially in email delivery of alerts coming from a website service, this is kind of common to happen.